renatoGarcia/icecream-cpp/README.md

     ic| v0: 7 at 0x55587b6f5410, v1: nullptr

-To disable this functionality and to print only the pointer value, set the `show_pointed_value` option to `false`:
+To disable this functionality and print only the pointer value, just set the `show_pointed_value` option to `false`:

 ```C++